 13. Do not buy too many small clothes

 Pregnancy is the most exciting time to start preparation and all that Newborn shopping seems so much fun.
 But let me tell you, DO NOT BUY too many clothes for the first year.
-Newborns tend to grow out of these within weeks and you hardly get to dress them up in three outfits a day.
+Newborns tend to grow out of small sizes within weeks and you hardly get a chance to dress them up in three outfits a day.

 14. Do not buy unnecessary baby products